 A Hemorrhage is a loss of blood.
-There are four classes of Hemorrhages.
+There are 4 classes of Hemorrhages.

-- 1. Loss of 15% blood volume.
+- 1. A loss of 15% blood volume.
 No change in vital signs. - 2.
-Loss of 15-30% blood volume.
+A loss of 15-30% blood volume.
 Blood transfusion isn't usually necessary, but may need Saline solution (salt water).
 Rapid heart beat. - 3.
-Loss of 30-40% blood volume.
+A loss of 30-40% blood volume.
 Blood transfusions are necessary.
 Drop in blood pressure with rapid heart beat. - 4.
-Loss of 40% blood volume.
+A loss of 40% blood volume.
 Resuscitation is necessary for death prevention.

-Treatment: Check for universal precautions.
+Treatment: check for universal precautions.
 Perform CPR, if necessary.
 Wrap hemorrhage, if possible.
 Call 911 or bring the patient to the nearest hospital.

-Treatment: If the nosebleed results from a more serious injury such as a broken nose or a head injury, make sure to call 911.
+Treatment: If the nosebleed results from a more serious injury such as: a broken nose or a head injury, make sure to call 911.
 If the patient falls unconscious or is non-responsive without a pulse, perform CPR.
-If the nosebleed occurs to be a serious injury make sure to apply pressure for roughly ten minutes-make sure to have the patient breathe through his/her mouth.
+If the nosebleed occurs to be a serious injury make sure to apply pressure to the nose for roughly ten minutes-make sure to have the patient breathe through his/her mouth.
 After applying pressure, make sure to clear the patient's nose cavity.
 If the patient is congested, thoroughly wash the cavity or use a decongestant after the patient has tried blowing his/her nose.

-If the patient undergoes many nosebleeds, it can be a more serious injury than it appears so have the patient call his/her doctor to set-up and appointment.
+If the patient undergoes many nosebleeds it can be a more serious injury than it appears so have the patient call his/her doctor to set-up and appointment.